CATS: Crash Arena Turbo Stars: Gameplay

 The core of the game is to assemble and upgrade a fighting vehicle that can best other players in 1v1 matches.
 The player lacks control over the fight itself, as the cats automatically drive the vehicles.
 Each fight is typically very short, on the scale of seconds.
-If the fight draws on for too long, the arena walls start to close in, which instantly kills the player upon contact.
+If the fight draws on for too long, two bulldozers begin to close in the arena, instantly killing the player upon contact.

 To start customizing the vehicles, the player must choose a chassis, which feature varying shapes and attachment points for other parts.
 The player can then attach various wheels, weapons, and other boost items.
 Some item combinations give the vehicle a bonus, such as extra health points.
 A 148Apps review noted that the game's fast-paced nature encourages players to frequently swap and upgrade their gear as the competition intensifies.
 New parts can be unlocked by unlocking crates.
 The player can also fuse two items together for a stronger one.